 Sympathetic Vibrations is an all-male a cappella group founded in the Fall of 1997 by James Clawson.
 We usually have 12-15 active members as well as some members who are on co-op rotations or other various diversions.
 We rehearse three times a week and sing music arranged by members and alumni of the group.
 We perform at various events on Georgia Tech’s campus, in Atlanta, and across the state of Georgia.
 We also hold a few of our own concerts at various campus venues each semester.

 Aarohi is an organization that brings together like-minded individuals passionate about Indian Classical Music.
 All skill levels and Indian classical music styles welcome.

-With a repertoire as diverse and fun as its members, Infinite Harmony, Georgia Tech's mixed a capella group, brings to its performances a love of music, a taste of fun, and a hint of insanity.
+Infinite Harmony, Georgia Tech's mixed a capella group, brings to its performances a love of music, a taste of fun, and a hint of insanity.
 All of our music is arranged by past and present members, and we regularly perform at events at Georgia Tech and around Atlanta.

 WREK is the entirely student managed, operated and engineered radio station at Georgia Tech.
 We broadcast 24/7 from the GT Student Center on 91.1 FM with 100,000 watts throughout Atlanta in addition to streaming online with a 14-day archive.
 WREK has been broadcasting since March 25th, 1968.
 Since then, names, faces, and clothing fashions may have changed, but the station-wide philosophy of providing diverse, quality programming to the Atlanta area and the world at large has remained unwavering.